LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

 ### Managing Anti-forgery Tokens

 ASP.NET automatically [injects anti-forgery tokens](https://docs.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-3.1#aspnet-core-antiforgery-configuration) into HTML form elements in views.
-You can see this if you run go to the loging page of a running web app and view the page source.
+You can see this if you go to the login page of a running web app and view the page source.
 It will look something like this:

 ```html
 <input name="__RequestVerificationToken" type="hidden" value="CfDJ8H78Yg0pQSdFvzSWY33NhOQWK7KCFFm27e8Qst1L4Gp4OouVs2NLE77D_wM-xqwxOlzICeBn2dKjqQ2Ct60Nt6_Tpgifdy6ksNxpWlzx7V15SUZzSN_0ESFBGnZp0oNA1NZq9G283-ECbQrmpsz89qo" />